silentfuzzle/Non-Linear-Exploration/README.md

-# Non-Linear-Exploration
+# A Non-Linear Exploration of Non-Linear Narratives

-A non-linear exploration of non-linear narratives with Twine
+This site is live at http://silentfuzzle.github.io/Non-Linear-Exploration/